 BNL is one of 10 national Laboratories under DOE's Office of Science, which provides most of the Laboratory's research dollars and direction.
-BNL has a history of outstanding scientific achievements.
+BNL has a history of outstanding scientific achievements, including seven Nobel Prizes.
 For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
 Programs in place at BNL emphasize continual improvement in environmental, safety, security, and health performance.